MihneaTs1/competibest.nvim/README.md

 - Of course single file naming can be configured: see `testcases_single_file_format` in [configuration](#configuration)
 - Testcases file can be put in the same folder of the source code file, but you can customize its path (see `testcases_directory` in [configuration](#configuration))

-Anyway you can forget about these rules if you use `:competibest add_testcase` and `:competibest edit_testcase`, that handle these things for you.
+Anyway you can forget about these rules if you use `:Competibest add_testcase` and `:Competibest edit_testcase`, that handle these things for you.

 When launching the following commands make sure the focused buffer is the one containing the source code file.

 ### Add or Edit a testcase
 Launch `:Competibest add_testcase` to add a new testcase.\
 Launch `:Competibest edit_testcase` to edit an existing testcase.
-If you want to specify testcase number directly in the command line you can use `:competibest edit_testcase x`, where `x` is a number representing the testcase you want to edit.
+If you want to specify testcase number directly in the command line you can use `:Competibest edit_testcase x`, where `x` is a number representing the testcase you want to edit.

 To jump between input and output windows press either `<C-h>`, `<C-l>`, or `<C-i>`.
 To save and close testcase editor press `<C-s>` or `:wq`.

 Of course these keybindings can be customized: see `editor_ui` ➤ `normal_mode_mappings` and `editor_ui` ➤ `insert_mode_mappings` in [configuration](#configuration)

 ### Remove a testcase
 Launch `:Competibest delete_testcase`.
-If you want to specify testcase number directly in the command line you can use `:competibest delete_testcase x`, where `x` is a number representing the testcase you want to remove.
+If you want to specify testcase number directly in the command line you can use `:Competibest delete_testcase x`, where `x` is a number representing the testcase you want to remove.

 ### Convert testcases
 Testcases can be stored in multiple text files or in a single [msgpack](https://msgpack.org/) encoded file.\